ilkkamtk/hybridisovellukset/Week5/advanced-state-management.md

      return { postLike, deleteLike, getCountByMediaId, getUserLike };
    }
    ```
-5. Add types for the state and the action after the imports in `SingleView.tsx`:
+8. Add types for the state and the action after the imports in `Likes` component:
    ```tsx
    type LikeState = {
      count: number;